 - Look around to determine if there are any witnesses and obtain the names, home addresses, work addresses and all telephone numbers of as many witnesses as possible.
 Even if the other driver admits fault, this is helpful.

 - Seek medical attention, even if you have minor pain.
 Sometimes the shock of what has just occurred masks more serious problems.

 - Take photographs, including shots of any injuries to your body, and make sure all areas of damage to your vehicle are photographed before repairs are done.
 At the scene you might consider using a cell phone to take pictures.

 Protect your rights - although you generally must reasonably cooperate with your own insurance company's investigation, the same is not true for the wrong-doer's insurance company.
 For example, you are under no obligation to give the other driver's insurance company any sort of statement concerning the collision.
-You should consider consulting a Florida car accident attorney before giving a statement to anyone, even your own insurance company.
+You should consider consulting a Jacksonville car accident attorney before giving a statement to anyone, even your own insurance company.